Architecture, Building, Hospital, Clinic, Bag, Person, Medical Procedure, Operating Theatre, Accessories, Handbag

 Applicants need to demonstrate they meet the following knowledge, skills and experience:

-4. A clear and coherent research program with: a strong track record of active, sustained and productive engagement in high quality research; publicly verifiable outputs and outcomes from research; external recognition of research performance and achievement; quality supervision of candidates for Higher Degrees by Research; and impact of research.
+4. A clear and coherent research program with: a strong track record of active, sustained and productive engagement in high-quality research; publicly verifiable outputs and outcomes from research; external recognition of research performance and achievement; quality supervision of candidates for Higher Degrees by Research; and impact of research.

 6. Effectiveness as a teacher, which is evidenced by both exemplary teaching practice and leadership in teaching, the ultimate outcome of which is student engagement and success.
-For example, by:
+For example, by: Leadership and/or implementation of research-led approaches to learning and teaching in the design and development of curricula; Leadership of learning and teaching development processes which improve teaching practice within and/or beyond the University; and sustained formal recognition for excellence in learning and teaching.

 7. Strong leadership contributions and personal qualities that influence the development and maintenance of a positive academic environment which is conducive to high levels of engagement and standards of achievement for both staff and students.

-8. Participation and success in academic administrative functions e.g. course/ program/discipline coordination and/or leadership, within a University.
+8. Participation and success in academic administrative functions e.g. course/program/discipline coordination and/or leadership, within a University.

-9. The ability to develop and maintain productive regional, national and international partnerships that reap significant benefits for the University.
+10. The ability to develop and maintain productive regional, national and international partnerships that reap significant benefits for the University.

 Recruitment process